 Editorial Policies

 Intermountain Journal of Translational Medicine follows COPE guidelines on publication ethics.
+Please see the Peer Review page for a detailed description of the journal's peer review policy.

 Authorship and Contribution